The Sterile Processing Factory Goal: 100 Percent 3

 By John Kimsey and Jim Barton

 One such solution lies within the foundation of quality control process management.
 It is through effective process management that companies throughout the world have realized lower costs while increasing quality.
-For todays healthcare executives, it is important to understand process management, and one of the best examples to learn from is a typical factory floor.
-If youre thinking, hospitals are not factories and patients are not products, you are right, to a point.
-Using the term factory seemingly de-personalizes the patient/healthcare worker relationship and changes the focus to producing a product rather than caring for a human being.
+For today's healthcare executives, it is important to understand process management, and one of the best examples to learn from is a typical factory floor.
+If you're thinking that hospitals are not factories and patients are not products, you are right, to a point.
+Using the term "factory" seemingly de-personalizes the patient/healthcare worker relationship and changes the focus to producing a product rather than caring for a human being.
 However, the hospitals central services (CS) department can combine the best of patient-care practices and process management techniques to improve their level of quality outcomes while simultaneously lowering their costs.

 - 100 percent complete

 Every CS department should strive to meet these requirements.
 They are identical to the three quality objectives found in many of todays modern factories: providing a product to the customer that is complete, meets all functional and quality specifications, and is delivered on time.
 In fact, there are many similarities between managing a modern day factory and running a CS department.
 Both a factory and a CS department require the management of a process that produces a finished product according to customer requirements, both must minimize the variability in their process to ensure predictable quality outcomes, and both must be able to adjust to changing customer requirements.

 Considering the recent publication of "Running a Hospital Like a Factory, in a Good Way," by Andrea Gabor in The New York Times, and the congressional debates on healthcare costs (including discussions of hospital strategies to reduce costs and improve quality using manufacturing techniques), the time is ripe to fully understand the benefits of a factory model in todays sterile processing world.